 Merrifield, Hammel help Royals to 4-2 victory over Red Sox

+Kansas City Royals hitter Eric Hosmer rounds the bases after hitting a two-run home run in the third inning of a baseball game against the Boston Red Sox at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.
 Jackie Bradley Jr. is congratulated in the dugout after hitting a two-run home run in the fourth inning of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.
-Boston Red Sox Hanley Ramirez congratulates Jackie Bradley Jr. at home plate after hitting a two-run home run in the fourth inning of a baseball game against the Kansas City Royals at Kauffman Stadium in Kansas City, Mo., Monday, June 19, 2017.

 Add your comments below